Common Missteps To Avoid

 Please remember that under the EPN Network Agreement you are responsible for complying with all applicable laws relating to your participation in the Network.
 Depending on the jurisdiction(s) in which you operate, there could be other applicable laws that require you to make different and/or additional disclosures.
 It is your responsibility to know what laws apply to you and to comply with those laws.

 The entire drive behind our partner network is to drive new traffic into eBay.
 Roundtripping, which is when partners drop new cookies on users who are already visiting eBay, in order to be the last partner link clicked before a purchase is made, is not allowed.
 This also includes the use of affiliate links on your other eBay listings to drive traffic to those items.

 Special Business Models

 The eBay Partner Network requires that some partners use promotional methods that require advance permission.
 You can see these special business models, as well as apply to use them, on our website.

 Some partners get into trouble by promoting the eBay Partner Network in connection with content we deem controversial, including adult content, firearms, or discriminatory content, to name a few examples.
 You can review the full list of Unacceptable Placements in our Code of Conduct.

 While maintaining certain principles of behavior is a necessary part of every functioning community and network, it is important to note that ignorance is not innocence.
 Partner accounts can (and do) get suspended or terminated immediately for breaking these and other rules, depending on the severity of the violation.

 But once you know what to avoid, it becomes second nature to know how to easily and successfully work within the guidelines.
-But, a word of advice: if you ever receive an email from our Network Quality team, please respond right away with whatever detail is requested, so your account stays active.
+But, a word of advice: if you ever receive an email from our Operations Support or Network Quality teams, please respond right away with whatever detail is requested, so your account stays active.